relatedcode/ProgressHUD/README.md

 ## OVERVIEW

-ProgressHUD is a lightweight and easy-to-use HUD for iOS.
+ProgressHUD is a convenient and intuitive HUD tool designed specifically for iOS.
+It enables seamless presentation of concise alerts or notifications to users of your app in a simple and non-disruptive way.

 ## INSTALLATION

 ### CocoaPods

-[CocoaPods](https://cocoapods.org) is a dependency manager for Cocoa projects.
+[CocoaPods](https://cocoapods.org) is a dependency manager for Swift and Objective-C Cocoa projects.
 For usage and installation instructions, visit their website.
 To integrate the `ProgressHUD` into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 pod 'ProgressHUD'